 21 Ways an Accountant Can Help a Small Business Owner

-If you are bootstrapping or starting a small business on a limited budget, you have probably spent some time trying to figure out where you can cut business costs and do more on your own in order to stretch the funds you have available.
+If you are bootstrapping or starting a small business on a limited budget, you have probably spent some time trying to figure out where you can cut business costs and do more on your own to stretch the funds you have available.

 One area you may consider doing it yourself instead of hiring it out is accounting.
 If you have an accounting background and a solid understanding of business finances, then this may be a good place to cut costs.
 However, if you lack experience in managing the books of a business and expect to learn as you go, you should think twice.
 Managing your own accounting system incorrectly can hurt your business not only now, but also in the long-term.